 This manual contains general information regarding the installation, commissioning, operation, maintenance and inspection.
-It must be supplemented and specifically adapted by country-specific regulations.
+It must be supplemented and specifically adapted in accordance with country-specific regulations.
 In addition, any instructions for the equipment and auxiliary systems that are part of the boiler system must be incorporated into the manual supplied with the system.
-Only technically trained and instructed personnel must operate this system.
+Only technically trained and instructed personnel may operate this system.